Terms and Conditions

 6.3.4 maintain the Goods in satisfactory condition and keep them insured against all risks for their full price from the date of delivery;

 6.3.5 notify Us immediately if You become subject to any of the events listed in clause 8.2; and

 6.3.6 give Us such information relating to the Goods as We may require from time to time,

-but You may resell or use the Goods in the ordinary course of its business.
+and you may NOT resell or USE the Goods in the ordinary course of its business until cleared funds received.

 6.4 If before title to the Goods passes to You, You become subject to any of the events listed in clause 8.2, or We reasonably believe that any such event is about to happen and notify You accordingly, then, provided that the Goods have not been resold, or irrevocably incorporated into another product, and without limiting any other right or remedy We may have, We may at any time require You to deliver up the Goods and, if You fail to do so promptly, enter any of Your premises or of any third party where the Goods are stored in order to recover them.

 7.1 The price of the Goods shall be the price set out in the Order, or, if no price is quoted, the price set out in our published price list in force as at the date of delivery.
 Our published price list is liable to change at any time.
 Changes will not affect Orders we have confirmed in writing.